 This weekend something came up…once again…with one of our sons.
-It was an incident related to the way he treats one of his brothers, and honestly–we’re all pretty fed up with this particular issue.
+It was an incident related to the way he treats one of his brothers, and honestly–we’ve all gotten pretty fed up with this particular issue.

 I was in the other room as I heard my husband begin to handle things.
-He has been super frustrated with this character issue, and really wants to get rid of it.
+He has been super frustrated with this character issue, and didn’t try to hide it.

 There was irritation in his voice: “We’ve been over this how many times?”

 “I’m going to keep on this until you get the point and you quit doing it.”

 My husband was right.
 The behavior is bad, and it wears down the family and tears apart the brothers.
 It needs to change.

 But my mom-heart also knew that there was much more to this.

 So with a deep breath, I entered the scene.
 (I’m not always good at this…) I sat down with the two of them and just listened for a minute.
 My husband had made a solid point, and my son looked mostly defeated.